 Logical Sub-system

 A Logical System may have one or more sub-systems associated with it.
 Following section will list all the identified subsystem and describe each individual subsystem.

+The system is comprised of the following sub-systems; the details of each sub-system will be described in further details in the subsequent sections.